In-House Social Media Managers

 Post-Launch Performance

-Track which launch formats drove the most engagement and conversions across each platform.
-Build a repeatable launch playbook that improves with every campaign — documenting which teaser formats build the most anticipation, which launch-day hooks drive the highest first-24-hour engagement, and which sustain formats extend reach.
+Track which launch formats drove the strongest engagement and conversions across each platform.
+Build a repeatable launch playbook that improves with every campaign by documenting which teaser formats build anticipation, which launch-day hooks create response, and which sustain formats extend reach.

 Use Cases

-• Launch a new product across TikTok, Reels, and Shorts in under 5 days with a structured Day -5 to Day +7 content sequence.
+• Launch a new product across TikTok and Reels in under 5 days with a structured Day -5 to Day +7 content sequence.

 • Generate a full teaser-launch-sustain content sequence with platform-native scripts, shot plans, and publishing timeline from a single brief.